AbdulTheAutomator/dbt_course/docs/my_notes.md

 ```

 * We literally created our first src_listing model in snowflake just like that!

-* The real point of referring to table itself?
+  # The real point of referring to table itself?

 * Signifies a transformation step
 * Only need to change in CTE definition if source table changes instead of hunting every occurrence of source name.
 That would indeed be a big pain.

 # Materializations

 * View
   * Lightweight
-  * Don't want to recreate table at every execution
+  * <u>Don't want to recreate table</u> at every execution
   * View is just a select which is executed behind the hood
 * Table
-  * Every time dbt flow is executed the table is recreated
+  * Every time dbt flow is executed the <u>table is recreated</u>
   * Transformed data is there
 * Incremental:
-  * Still table but for event data e.g. reviews
+  * Still table but for <u>event data</u> e.g. reviews
   * Avoids recreating new table but ingests new data
 * Ephemeral (CTE)
-  * Converted to CTE in downstream model
+  * <u>Converted to CTE</u> in downstream model
-  * It won't be in data warehouse per say
+  * It <u>won't be in data warehouse per say</u>
   * This is intermediate > not published or public to warehouse

 # Core layer